Community reports showcase our commitment to children and families

 - Unpaid cost of Medicaid - $70,652,417

 - Financial aid and in-kind contributions - $453,943

 - Community benefit operations - $650,942

-In 2014, Children’s Hospital of Wisconsin invested more than $102 million in community programs and services with the long-term goal of keeping all children healthy, happy, and safe.
-This includes providing over $1.1 million in charity care and $58.9 million in uncompensated care.
+In 2015, Children’s invested more than $115 million in community programs and services with the long-term goal of keeping all children healthy, happy and safe.
+This includes providing more than $70.6 million in uncompensated care.

 We focus many of our resources on improving the health outcomes of the children in greatest need in the areas served by our hospitals in Milwaukee and Neenah.
 These reports outline the needs of these communities and how we are addressing them.

 Our Community Services programs impact thousands of children in Milwaukee and throughout Wisconsin each year.
 We are pleased to share information about the clients served through our programs and our financials.